Skip to content

 In the above example the handle is gracedb.

 Tokens with handles are stored using the filename <issuer>_<handle>.use.
-In the above example, the token will be generated on the access point as
+In the above example, the token will be generated on the Access Point as

 igwn_gracedb.use

-and made available on the execute point as
+and made available on the Execute Point as

 .condor_creds/igwn_gracedb.use